mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 <img src="https://github.com/mongodb-industry-solutions/smart-factory-computer-vision-inference/assets/45240043/5c56123d-3def-4a9e-8d11-0ca530b98539" width="60%" height="30%"/>
 </p>

+MongoDB enables fast, secure and realiable development and maintenance of these digital twins thanks to the flexible Document model, Time Series Collections, Realm, Device Sync, among others.
+In this repository we will show an End-to-End application of a Digital Twin reacting in real time to the results of a Computer Vision inference on the physical factory.

 # Smart Factory Computer Vision Inference for Digital Twins
 The aim of this repository is threefold: